28 Jun Axe Low-Value Calendar Tasks to Make More Time for Digital Coaching

 Sal Giambanco, an early employee at PayPal and their first HR Director, had this to say to Cognician CEOs, Barry and Patrick Kayton: “As a CEO, at the beginning of every month, you should be getting rid of 25% of the tasks in your calendar and replacing them with things that have strategic value to your business.”

-By adopting the same approach when it comes to digital coaching, you stand to benefit from the positive compound effect of learning on your career.
+By adopting the same approach when it comes to digital coaching, you stand to benefit from the positive compound effect of learning on your career and its impact on activating behavior change.

 1. On a blank page, brainstorm all the non-essential activities that use up more than five minutes of your day.